 Weymouth Speed Week is the oldest and longest-running speed sailing event in the world.
 Held annually since 1972, it has challenged sailors of a wide variety of wind-powered craft to sail as fast as they can over a distance of 500m with their speed being recorded as the average speed over that distance.

-Weymouth Speed Week 2017 starts on Saturday 14th October at the Weymouth and Portland National Sailing Academy.
-Event registration will open no earlier than Sunday 13th August 2017.
+Weymouth Speed Week 2018 starts on Saturday 13th October at the Weymouth and Portland National Sailing Academy.
+Online entry will open on 1st September.
 Get your name on the Newsletter list to be notified.

 Today's competitors comprise kite boarders, sail boarders and boaters.
 They compete over a 500m course laid out in Portland Harbour.
 The number of courses and their positions can vary each day according to the prevailing and anticipated wind conditions.
 Each course has a start line and each competitor is free to choose their best angle to maximise their speed.
 Each competitor's run is now accurately measured by GPS with the recorded GPS data processed each day to generate the results for each of the competition classes.
 Competitors are also free to put in as many runs as they can; on a windy day, the course can be a constant buzz as the competitors relentlessly charge up and down to find the best wind.

 Sailing fast is not simply about sailing in strong winds; whilst strong winds provide the basis for a fast run, a sailor's ability to sail efficiently and consistently is highly important.
 Sailing fast in less-than-perfect winds presents an opportunity to demonstrate a sailor's skill and judgement.